Ken Roczen: 2018

 In 2018, with his injury woes a year behind him, Roczen started the AMA Supercross Championship season in shape and ready to start his rise back to the top of the sport.
 He made it through much of the year, building on his progress each week and looking like he was rounding into form.
 Unfortunately on 10 February 2018, in San Diego, Roczen suffered another serious crash while attempting to pass Cooper Webb.
 As he entered a turn to set up a pass on Cooper with his back wheel spinning, he suddenly hooked a rut catching too much traction while also simultaneously impacting Cooper Webb's bike which caused him to fall off the back of the bike with his arm ending up being pulled into Cooper Webb's rear wheel and then shot back out.
 He underwent surgery to repair the shattered bones, dislocation of the metacarpals, and torn ligaments in his right hand.
 Roczen was out again for the rest of the Supercross season due to another serious injury.
 Luckily this gave Ken more time to allow his left arm to heal which was still damaged from the previous years crash.
 Roczen was able to heal just in time for the 2018 Motocross Championship in which he finished 3rd.

 2019

 In 2019, he finished 4th in the Supercross Championship with four podiums (no wins).
 In the Motocross Championship, he won the opener in Hangtown and two more rounds, a total of 7 podiums of the 12 rounds, finishing 2nd in the final point standings.
-He attended RedBull Straight Rhythm, taking away a victory in the 250cc class despite it being his first time racing a two-stroke in his pro career.
+He attended Red Bull Straight Rhythm, taking away a victory in the 250cc class despite it being his first time racing a two-stroke in his pro career.